bryanwayb/nodesocket-nodejs/README.md

 **Data types:**

->byte
-ubyte
-short
-ushort
-int
-uint
-float
-double
-string
-boolean
+>byte, ubyte, short, ushort, int, uint, float, double, string, boolean

 *Note:* The current version of the NodeSocket protocol **does not** support arrays.
-If use of arrays are required, you can use the `apply` function for serialize/deserialize to JSON.
+If use of arrays are required, you can use `apply` on the linked function, or another alternative is to serialize/deserialize to and from JSON.

 WebSocket Support
 ==